The Registration Process

 Coordinating with clients, stakeholders, and team members to ensure project objectives are met within specified timelines and budgets.

-Utilising project management software tools for efficient task allocation and progress tracking.
+Utilizing project management software tools for efficient task allocation and progress tracking.

 Design and Analysis